-VH x RR – “She Sees the Future.”
+VH x RR – “She Sees A Future.”
 Music by Von Hertzog and words by Rob Rowe.
 Mixed and mastered by Von Hertzog at The Social Club.

 Executive-produced, curated and sequenced by Aaron Vehling at Vehlinggo HQ in Brooklyn, NY.
 Mastered by Kent Hertzog at The Social Club in PA.
 Vehlinggo Presents licenses the songs from the artists, who own their respective copyrights.